back to the MAIN INDEX

 at the back is the balcony of Palazzo Costaguti (16th century)

-Besides these activities, there were also richer members of the community, who ran businesses such as hiring elegant clothes, or lending money, but had to comply with the aforesaid strict laws, as any other.
-However, particular laws, that often changed when a new pope was elected, restricted the number of activities that the Jews were officially allowed to practice.
+Besides these activities, there were also richer members of the community, who ran businesses such as hiring elegant clothes for ceremonies to people who could not afford to buy one, or lending money, but had to comply with the aforesaid strict laws, as any other Jew.

 In 1572, Gregory XIII decreed that on Saturdays, the adult members of the community should attend the so-called compulsory preaches, sermons whose purpose was to convert the Jews to the Christian religion; they were held in the small church of St.Gregory (now facing the huge synagogue, built in 1904), and by the tiny Carmel Temple, in via Santa Maria in Publicolis.
 It is said that some people used to plug their ears with wax, not to listen to the hated preaches; but those who fell asleep would be kicked awake by the papal guards, who watched over these functions.

-The façade of St.Gregory's church still bears an eloquent dual language inscription, in Latin and Hebrew, referring to a passage by prophet Isaiah: « I stretched my hands all day to an unbelieving people that keeps following a road which is not good, pursuing its own ideas, to a people who, right in front of me, continuously provokes my wrath ».
+The façade of St.Gregory's church still bears an eloquent bilingual inscription, in Latin and Hebrew, referring to a passage by prophet Isaiah (65, 2-3): « All day long I have held out my hands to an obstinate people, who walk in ways not good, pursuing their own imaginations, a people who continually provoke me to my very face ».
+The inscription was set there in 1858.

-Only within the Ghetto's boundary, the Jews were allowed to follow their own religion; a building of the district housed five schools, one for each Jewish rite whom the local population belonged to.
+Only within the Ghetto's boundary, the Jews were allowed to follow their own religion; in a single building of the district five schools were housed (namely, School of the Temple, New School, Sicilian School, Castilian School and Catalan School), one for each different Jewish rite whom the local population belonged to, and they also acted as places of worship.
+To build more than one synagogue was, in fact, forbidden.

 Besides the discriminations, the Ghetto's dwellers had to endure several humiliating traditions and rituals.
 For instance, during the celebrations for Rome's Carnival, usually held in February, a number of elderly Jews was forced to race along the central high street, while the crowd mocked them, and threw all sorts of trash; this custom was later turned into a horse race.